in-person in west asheville · virtual across NC

 Therapy is for anyone who wants to understand themselves better, feel less stuck, or build tools for navigating life.
 That includes you, wherever you are right now.

 And virtual therapy is just as effective as in-person therapy for most people.
-You still get the same space to be honest, the same collaborative relationship, the same opportunity for real change — just from wherever feels safe for you.
+You still get the same space to be honest, the same relationship, the same opportunity for real change — just from wherever feels safe for you.

 Lindsey Smith, LCSWA is a therapist based in Asheville, NC, providing virtual therapy throughout North Carolina.
 She works with teens (16+), young adults, and adults navigating trauma, anxiety, identity shifts, and relationship patterns.